lordimpi/BlazorCRUD/README.txt

-// Run this script in your favorite SGBD
-// For this example use SQLSERVER

-Modify appsettings.json
+//Modify appsettings.json

 "ConnectionStrings": {
     "SqlConnection": "your string connection"
     }

+// Run this script in your favorite SGBD
+// For this example use SQLSERVER

 CREATE DATABASE DBBlazor